 The field testing also resulted in a series of case studies from Sierra Leone, Afghanistan, and two programs in Dadaab refugee camp in North East Kenya that highlight how contextual differences are managed in assessing adherence to the principles and in ensuring effectiveness of AE programs generally.
-Click to read each of the case studies, or download them all here.
+Click below to read each of the case studies, or download them all here.

 With a succinct one-page Accelerated Education Definitions document, the AEWG has clarified the differences between several key terms, including: Accelerated Education, accelerated learning, catch-up programs, remedial programs, and bridging programs.